Last week there was a thread on the Summer Camp Professionals Facebook page regarding early registration discounts. Are you doing them?

 What’s the True Value?

-Recently I was looking to go to a conference.
-I had just heard about it and when I looked at the conference fees I realized that I had missed the early bird registration price by a couple of weeks.
+Recently, I was looking to go to a conference.
+I had just heard about it.
+When I looked at the conference fees I realized that I had missed the early bird registration price by a couple of weeks.
 Now the difference between the early bird registration rate and the normal conference rate was over $100.
-In my mind a lot of people were getting the early registration price then that is what the conference is worth.
+In my mind, if a lot of people were getting the early registration price, that is what the conference is worth.
 I wasn’t going to pay more for the conference then what others did, unless the conference workshops were something I HAD to go to.
 However, there were a couple of other upcoming conferences that I was looking at as well.
 So I decided to go to a different one.
 Oddly enough the conference I chose did not have an early bird discount (which is rare in the conference arena).
-That was okay, because I felt I was paying the rate everyone else was and that was probably what the conference was worth.
+That was okay, because I felt I was paying the rate everyone else was, and that was probably what the conference was worth.

 But you might be saying, “They are return campers who know how great our camp is and know that it’s worth the normal fees.”